New Student FAQ - Everything you need to know!

 The next email communication that you’ll receive to your personal email account will tell you about matriculating (registering) as a student at the University.

-The next email that you’ll receive to your personal email account with the subject header - Getting Registered with Edinburgh Napier University - Step 2 of 3 - advises you how to create your Edinburgh Napier password for all University online services.
+The next email that you’ll receive to your personal email account with the subject header - Getting Registered with Edinburgh Napier University - Part 2 of 3 - advises you how to create your Edinburgh Napier password for all University online services.
 This will enable you to access the online matriculation service, and also, your University email account and our on and off campus online services.

 To create your password you’ll need to know your Edinburgh Napier number (matriculation number) which is on all of our communications to you and you’ll need to confirm the personal email address that you’ve used during the application process to the University.
 Your password must: